StorageB/Google-Sheets-Logging/README.md

 ### Additional Notes

 1. When making changes to the Google Scripts code, you will need to click `Save` then `Deploy > New deployment` for any new changes to take effect.
 You will be given a new Deployment ID that you will have to update in the ESP8266 code each time (each new deployment is given a new Deployment ID).
+2. For applications where data is not sent on a regular interval but rather on an event trigger (such as only sending data when a button is pressed), occasionally the first attempt to send data will fail.
+Therefore, the code must be modified to send the data again if the first attempt fails.
+See the example under the "Advanced" folder for additional information.